-You can see how others have used the WDF to develop the skills of their workers in the below case studies:
+You can see how others have used the WDF to develop the skills of their workers in these case studies:

-- Find out how Thorndene used the money to maintain the standards and quality of service offered at this private residential care home.
+- Thorndene used the money to maintain the standards and quality of service offered at this private residential care home.

 - Crime Reduction Initiatives (CRI) used the WDF to support the development of its staff and volunteers and to contribute towards a stretched annual training budget.

-- Find out how Creative Support used the money to develop a national workforce that has experienced phenomenal growth over the last few years.
+- Creative Support used the money to develop a national workforce that has experienced phenomenal growth over the last few years.